Dessert Cake Recipe for How to Make a Panda Cake - Yummy and Cute Panda Bear Birthday Cake

 I was pressed for time but really want to make a cake and not buy one already fully prepared.
 I did take some short cuts though and you can choose to do the same if you like.

-Here is how to make the cake:
+Here are the instructions for how to make the panda bear birthday cake:

 - Choose a boxed cake mix of your liking.
 For this cake, I chose Pillsbury super moist yellow cake mix.